ballerina-platform/ballerina-dev-website/spec/http/spec.md

 ##### 2.3.5.3.
 Default response status codes

-To improve the developer experience for RESTful API development, following default status codes will be used in outbound response when returning `anydata` directly from a resource function.
+To improve the developer experience for RESTful API development, following default status codes will be used in outbound response when returning `anydata` directly from a resource method.

 | Resource Accessor | Semantics                                                     | Status Code             |
 |-------------------|---------------------------------------------------------------|-------------------------|